safesoftware/fmeflow-cli/docs/fmeflow_migration.md

 ## fmeflow migration

-Returns information on migration tasks using the tasks subcommand.
+Returns information on migrations using the tasks subcommand.

 ### Synopsis

-Returns information on migration tasks using the tasks subcommand.
+Returns information on migrations using the tasks subcommand.

 ### Options